On a relaxed Cahn-Hilliard tumour growth model with single-well potential and degenerate mobility: A technical lemma

 for some $\bar{u} \in V$.
 Additionally, from the weak formulation of \eqref{eq:elliptic} for any $v \in V$, one easily deduces that the weak convergence above implies that $\bar{u} = f$ in $V$.
 In order to show the strong convergence in $V$, it suffices to establish the convergence of the norms.
 This follows from the following chain of inequalities, relying on the weak lower-semicontinuity of the norm, \eqref{eq:elliptic:est3} and the fact that $c_\delta \to 1$ as $\delta \to 0$.
 Indeed, we have that

 Then, $\norm{u_\delta}_V \to \norm{f}_V$, and, together with the weak convergence above, this proves Lemma \ref{lemma:singpert}. \end{proof}

-{\bf Acknowledgments.} This work originated during a visit of C.~Cavaterra and M.~Grasselli to the Laboratoire ``Jacques-Louis Lions'', Sorbonne Universit\'e, Paris, whose hospitality is gratefully acknowledged.
+{\bf Acknowledgments.} The authors wish to thank the anonymous reviewers, who carefully read the manuscript and provided many comments that improved the quality of the paper.
+This work originated during a visit of C.~Cavaterra and M.~Grasselli to the Laboratoire ``Jacques-Louis Lions'', Sorbonne Universit\'e, Paris, whose hospitality is gratefully acknowledged.
 C.~Cavaterra, M.~Fornoni, and M.~Grasselli are members of GNAMPA (Gruppo Nazionale per l'Ana\-li\-si Matematica, la Probabilit\`{a} e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica).
-C.~Cavaterra has been partially supported by the MIUR-PRIN Grant 2022 ``Partial differential equations and related geometric-functional inequalities''.
 This research is part of the activities of ``Dipartimento di Eccellenza 2023-2027'' of Universit\`a degli Studi di Milano (C.~Cavaterra and M. Fornoni) and Politecnico di Milano (M.~Grasselli).